If you’ve ever wondered about the pros and cons of living in Denver, this post is for you.

 If Mexican food isn’t your thing, don’t worry because almost every type of restaurant imaginable is in Denver.

 For a real foodie paradise, visit during Denver Restaurant Week.
 This week-long festival includes tons of restaurants that pick three dishes to serve as a three-course meal for less than $50 USD.

 Another one of the good things about living in Denver is the fantastic nightlife.
 Many visitors are surprised at how great the nightlife in Denver is because it’s not a huge city compared to Los Angeles or New York City.

 Arguably the best spot for nightlife in Denver is Lower Downtown (aka LoDo).
 There are tons of great bars, clubs, and more in this area, and they’re pretty much around every corner, so they’re not that hard to find.

 4. Affordable Accommodation Costs (compared to other cities)

 In my opinion, Denver has relatively affordable pricing compared to other cities in the United States.
 Denver actually isn’t that overpriced for its location, and living in the middle of the city won’t necessarily break the bank if you have a roommate.

 My apartment in Lower Downtown only costs about $1400 USD a month, and I split that price with a roommate.
 This is significantly less than what I’d pay for an apartment of the same size in a city like Boston or New York City.

 Of course, this could vary depending on where in the city you’re looking for accommodation.
-Living in a neighbourhood like Cherry Creek will be significantly higher pricing versus living in Highlands or Five Points, so you definitely have to shop around.
+Living in a neighbourhood like Cherry Creek will be significantly more expensive than living in Highlands or Five Points, so you definitely have to shop around.